 Mississippi INBRE has three summer programs: Research Scholars (founded in 2004), Service Scholars (founded in 2013), and Outreach Scholars (founded in 2019).
 These programs are designed to give students hands-on experience in the field of biomedical research and public health.

 There are also academic-year research opportunities available at our partner undergraduate institutions.
-To learn more, email@example.com.
+To learn more, email us at email@example.com.

 The Mississippi INBRE Service Scholars Program integrates public health education and intervention training with community-based programs and health clinics in Mississippi.
 Through Mississippi INBRE’s partnership with My Brother’s Keeper, Inc., this internship trains students to serve the Mississippi community as public health educators and service providers.
-Tentative dates for the 2020 program are May 26, 2020 – July 31, 2020.
-Selected students will spend the first two weeks, May 26 – June 8, in training in Jackson, Miss.
+Tentative dates for the 2022 program are May 23, 2022 – July 29, 2022.
+Selected students will spend the first two weeks, May 23, 2022 – June 3, 2022, in training in Jackson, MS.

 Frequently Asked Questions